 At nearby Hainesport a skirmish developed when Patriots destroyed the bridge over the Rancocas Creek.
 It was then known as the Ancocus Creek.

 Location.
 39° 58.952′ N, 74° 51.656′ W. Marker is in Mount Laurel, New Jersey, in Burlington County.
 Marker can be reached from Creek Road.
+The marker is attached to the side of building and is only visible if you park and stand next to the building.
 Touch for map.
-The marker is attached to the side of building and is only visible if you park and stand next to the building.
 Marker is in this post office area: Mount Laurel NJ 08054, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on May 14, 2018.
-This page originally submitted on May 12, 2018, by Kevin Vincent of Arlington, Virginia.
-This page has been viewed 45 times since then and 2 times this year.
+It was originally submitted on May 12, 2018, by Kevin Vincent of Arlington, Virginia.
+This page has been viewed 94 times since then and 19 times this year.
 Photos: 1, 2. submitted on May 12, 2018, by Kevin Vincent of Arlington, Virginia. • Bill Pfingsten was the editor who published this page.